LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-class.rst.txt

 .. admonition:: Question

-   True/False: Model code is framework dependent.
+   True/False: Model code is framework independent.

    #.
 True
    #.
 False

-.. ans: false, models are just java objects
+.. ans: true, models are just java objects

+.. admonition:: Question

+   If we add a field to the ``Event`` model to record the date of the event, which of the methods in ``EventController`` will need to be updated?

+   #. ``displayAllEvents``
+   #. ``displayCreateEventForm``
+   #. ``processCreateEventForm``
+   #. no controller methods need to be updated

+.. ans: d, no controller methods need to be updated